 - 1 1/2 – 2″ thick lamb loin chops

-- mint jelly (Whole Foods carries Mrs. Miller’s Homemade Mint Jelly which has no corn syrup or artificial coloring.)
+- mint jelly, optional (Whole Foods carries Mrs. Miller’s Homemade Mint Jelly which has no corn syrup or artificial coloring.)

 Salt and pepper the chops and bring them to room temperature (about 45 minutes).